Search

 Street Driving

-Drive normally on streets for approximately 15-20 minutes, stop, and then let the rearend cool down for 30-minutes.
-The process should be repeated 2-to-3 times.
-The oil should be changed at 500 miles, don't be alarmed if this first oil change comes out much darker than when it went in as the black phosphate coating is wearing off the gears, along with a minimal amount of steel from the bearings, gears, and differential wearing-in.
+Drive normally on streets for approximately 15-20 minutes, stop, and then let the rear end cool down for 30 minutes.
+The process should be repeated two to three times.
+The oil should be changed at 500 miles.
+Don't be alarmed if this first oil change comes out much darker than when it went in, as the black phosphate coating is wearing off the gears, along with a minimal amount of steel from the bearings, gears, and differential wearing in.

 Towing Vehicles

-Drive at low-loads for a total of approximately 300 to 500 miles of mixed street driving (see above) and highway driving before towing any load.
+Drive at low loads for a total of approximately 300 to 500 miles of mixed street (see above) and highway driving before towing any load.

 Drag Race Vehicles

-Due to the short duration use and low potential for heat build-up, it is only necessary to perform an initial run-in with the driven wheels off the ground, and the vehicle idling in high gear for approximately 15 minutes, and then allow the rearend to cool.
+Due to the short duration of use and low potential for heat build-up, it is only necessary to perform an initial run-in with the driven wheels off the ground, the vehicle idling in high gear for approximately 15 minutes, and then allow the rear end to cool.
 Once this initial heat/cool cycle has been completed, many will further break in the gears with a quick burnout or even a short track run before changing to fresh gear oil.

 Off-Road Vehicles

-For off-road vehicles such as Jeeps and trucks, the break-in procedure is the same as it is for street-driven vehicles.
-When breaking in new gears or axle assemblies on the trail, avoid sand washes, big whoops, and inclines as it can load the gears prematurely.
+The break-in procedure for off-road vehicles such as Jeeps and trucks is the same as it is for street-driven vehicles.
+When breaking in new gears or axle assemblies on the trail, avoid sand washes, big whoops, and inclines, as these can load the gears prematurely.

 Break-In Alternatives